Gosiame Thamara Sithole: Age, Husband, Children, National Baby Shower, Career -Pindula, Local Knowledge

 ==National Baby Shower==

-Gosiame Thamara Sithole is a South African woman who is the Guinness World Record holder for the most children delivered at a single birth after giving birth to 10 babies.
-The Guinness World Record was previously held by Malian national Halima Cisse who gave birth to nine children in Morocco.
+Gosiame Thamara Sithole is a South African woman who reportedly gave birth to 10 babies.

 Background